VikasShavi/SeriCom/README.md

 - **Create a pull request (PR)**: Open a pull request from your branch to the main repository.
 Add a clear description of what changes were made and why.

 ## **License**
-- MIT License
+- GPLv3

 ## **Contact**
 - Email: vikasvivek2000@gmail.com